RLFANS.COM - Three Good Years

 "I hope that Guy Fawkes is standing"

-This coming Friday (November 9th) I will be in Waterstones in Wakefield signing copies from 11 onwards.

-For those who prefer to shop on line visit the web site of the publisher London League Publications at www.llpshop.co.uk.
-Then click on Books and then on Fiction.
+For those who prefer to shop on line visit the web site of the publisher London League Publications at http://www.llpshop.co.uk .
+Click on Books and then click on fiction.

-It is set against a background of Work, Family Life, Saving the NHS and Rugby League during the 2006, 07 and 08 seasons.

 Among the chapter titles are